vinyldns/rfcs/text/0000-shared-zones.md

 For users that do not "own" zones and _exclusively_ work in shared zones, what will they see in the "zones" list?
 This is particularly problemsome as users will see "all" shared zones, but only care about the few that they actually have made updates to.

 One solution to this problem is that we could idempotently insert a record in the "zone access" table.
 The zone access table governs access for users and groups to zones.
 It is how the system generates "my zones", limiting the list of zones that you have access to.
 If a group is assigned an owner on any record in a zone, we create a zone access entry for that group to that zone.

+**We are not going to explore the impact to the user experience in the Portal in this RFC.
+There is growing consensus that we need a different workflow that allows users to focus on their records and changes, as opposed to "zones".
+For purposes of this RFC, it is sufficient to indicate that the user can access records in shared zones.
+The zone access mechanism mentioned above should be sufficient.**

 # Outcome(s)
 [outcome]: #outcome